geo-ant/roxygen/Readme.md

 Secondly, this macro just does some light parsing and shuffling around of the documentation tokens.
 It introduces no additional code.
-Thus, it doesn't make your actual code more or less complex and should not affect compile times much, but I haven't measured it... so take it with a grain of sodium-chloride.
+Thus, it doesn't make your actual code more or less complex and should not affect compile times much (that is after this crate was compiled once), but I haven't measured it... so take it with a grain of sodium-chloride.